Queen Elizabeth's Grammar School, Faversham: Graves and excavations

-Recent history

-The school had a recent successful Ofsted inspection.
-As a Maths and Computing Specialist school it has strong links with the Abbey school and nearby primary schools.
-The school enjoys a wide sporting programme.
-Individual pupils have gained success at national level in a variety of fields, both sporting and academic.
-The school continues to have an active extra curricular programme, with trips to Morocco, India, Cuba and many more.

-Governance

 School structure

 The house system was reestablished in 2008 with the aid of a team of students in the Sixth Form, and are represented by a colour along with a patron.
-The five houses are: Q (patron Cole), E (patron Johnson), G (patron Gibbs), S (patron Wreight), and F (patron Fowlds).
+The six houses are: Q (patron Cole), E (patron Johnson), G (patron Gibbs), S (patron Wreight), F (patron Fowlds) and K (patron currently undecided).
+K house was added as a house at the start of the 2023-2024 academic year.

 Lower school

-As of 2013, the lower school has an intake of around 125 students at the beginning of Year Seven (aged 11).
-The lower school (Years 7–11) is 639 students strong, for whom the school uniform consists of a navy blue blazer with the school badge on the breast pocket for both boys and girls.
-Boys are required to wear a white shirt that can be either long or short sleeved and must be worn with a tie along with black tailored trousers.
-Girls are required to wear a white revere style fitted shirt, with the option of the length of the sleeve, a navy blue pleated skirt or tailored navy blue trousers.
+As of 2024, the lower school has an intake of around 180 students at the beginning of Year Seven (aged 11).
+The lower schools uniform consists of a navy blue blazer with the school badge on the breast pocket for both boys and girls.
+Boys should wear a white shirt that can be either long or short sleeved and must be worn with a tie along with black tailored trousers.
+Girls should wear a white revere style fitted shirt, with the option of the length of the sleeve, a navy blue pleated skirt or tailored navy blue trousers.
 Socks must be in the colours of navy, black or grey and shoes must be black.
-Additionally, a dark navy v-neck jumper maybe worn, but should contain the school logo and come from the school's official suppliers.
+Additionally, a dark navy v-neck jumper may be worn, but should contain the school logo and come from the school's official suppliers.
+As of 2023 the school uniform is not split by gender officially.